 High Force Waterfall

 From way up on the North Pennines, the River Tees gushes towards a precipitous rock ledge, where it plunges into a raging pool below.
 To see it in all its glory, start at Teesdale's High Force Hotel, and after a walk through woodland, you'll reach the 70-foot thundering waterfall – the biggest single-drop in England, so you really shouldn't miss this!
 If you'd prefer a bigger walk, hike up to the falls from Bowlees Visitor Centre, a few miles back down the valley.
 High Cup Nick is also well worth considering: a spectacular and challenging 9.5-mile walk.
-At the end of the day, head to Hillcrest Hideaways, a duo of luxury lodges for couples (one is dog-friendly, the other has a private hot tub).
+For places to stay in and around Durham, check out our guide.

 Norfolk Coast Path

 Spanning 84 miles, the Norfolk Coast Path meanders from Hunstanton in the west to Cromer in the east.
 For the most part, it's an easy stroll, weaving along marshes, sand dunes and low cliffs.
 Plus, as a National Trail, it’s well-signed.
-Consider booking into the White Horse at Brancaster Staithe and joining the path at the bottom of the garden: head westwards, where you stay at boutique hotel Titchwell Manor if you prefer, or go eastwards towards Wells-next-the-Sea, if you're after a lengthier walk.
+Consider booking into the White Horse at Brancaster Staithe and joining the path at the bottom of the garden.
+Or you could stay westwards at boutique hotel Titchwell Manor, where they offer shepherd's huts for something a little different (as well as rooms) and have an excellent 3 AA-rosette restaurant.

 Helvellyn